Dubai's RTA warns of traffic delay on Oud Metha Road

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Motorists are advised to use alternative routes and follow the traffic signs.
+Motorists are advised to use alternative routes and follow the directional signs to ensure a smooth journey.

-For those who wish to watch the match via public transportation, they can use the buses provided by the RTA at the station to Al Wasl Club.
+For anyone driving to watch the game, here are parking options that RTA has provided:

+In a social media post on Sunday afternoon, Dubai Police also advised supporters to adhere to guidelines to avoid intolerance and verbal altercations during the match.

 ALSO READ: